Stony Plain Real Estate vs. The GTA: A 2026 Affordability Breakdown

 - The 13% HST Drain: In Ontario, nearly every purchase you make is subject to the 13% Harmonized Sales Tax.

-- The Alberta Discount: Alberta remains the only province in Canada with no Provincial Sales Tax (PST).
+- The Alberta Discount: PST.
+Consult the Alberta Tax and Revenue administration to see how the 0% PST advantage protects your newly freed-up monthly cash flow from being drained by consumption taxes.
 You only pay the 5% federal GST.
 Every time you buy a new vehicle, furnish your sprawling new Stony Plain living room, or buy clothes for your kids, you are instantly saving 8% compared to buying those exact same items back East.
 Over a decade, this translates to tens of thousands of dollars in retained capital.

 4. Commuting and Vehicle Costs